FateMeetsLuck/dmildew/README.md

 ## Current Goals

-* Implement postfix and prefix increment and decrement operators.
+* Implement postfix increment and decrement operators.
 * Implement the terniary operator (?:)
+* Implement instanceof operator.
 * Refactor code to easily implement all math assignment operators (such as `*=`).
-* Allow selected bound functions to be used as properties similar to D's UFCS.
-* Implement getters and setters in classes
+* Implement interpolated backtick strings.
 * Possibly support importing other scripts from a script.
 However, most host applications would probably prefer to do this with XML and their own solution.
+* Implement ES6 destructuring declaration and assignments of arrays and objects into variables.
 * Bind classes with one line of code with mixins and template metaprogramming.
 * Write a more complete and robust standard library for the scripting language.
 * Allow super keyword to be used to call base class methods other than the constructor